nguyenlehoanghuy/ctu-helpdesk-chatbot/README.md

 ## License & Acknowledgments

-This project is part of my Master's thesis at Can Tho University.
+This project is part of my Master's project in Information Systems at Can Tho University.
 All rights reserved.